Is your website using an SSL certificate, change are coming to Google that will require you to have one or loose!!12/05/2017

-- You might end up annoying your users, or worse, driving them to uninstall.
+- You might end up annoying your users or driving them to uninstall.

-- They deliver front and center to users’ devices.
+- They deliver front and centre to users’ devices.

 But clicking “send” doesn’t have to be daunting, and when done right, push notifications are an incredibly effective way to increase customer engagement.
 Below we’ll share some tips on navigating the push like a pro.